 Funding The preparation of this review was not supported by any external funding.

-Authorship and Conflict of Interest During the peer review process the manufacturer of the agent under review was offered an opportunity to comment on the article.
+Authorship and Conflict of interest During the peer review process the manufacturer of the agent under review was offered an opportunity to comment on the article.
 Changes resulting from any comments received were made by the authors on the basis of scientific completeness and accuracy.
-Emma Deeks is a contracted employee of Adis International Ltd/Springer Nature, and declares no relevant conflicts of interest.
-All authors contributed to the review and are responsible for the article content.
+Susan J. Keam is a contracted employee of Adis International Ltd/Springer Nature, and declares no relevant conflicts of interest.
+All authors contributed to this article and are responsible for its content.